codepretzel09/configorator/README.md

 The example in config.json is based off of the following challenge

-Your configuration must specify a web server capable of running the PHP application below
+    - configure two debian web servers with php code using the custom CM tool
-- Both servers must respond 200 OK and include the string "Hello, world!" in their response to requests from curl -sv "http://ADDRESS";
+    - both servers must return 200 OK from a curl request
-- For the purposes of this challenge, please do not reboot any of the provided servers.
+    - do not reboot servers at any time